Simplewealth Review 2024 – Pros & Cons

 Interestingly, they are not only open to Swiss residents.
 If you are a European citizen, you can also open an account.
 And if you are an American living in Switzerland, you can also open an account, which is excellent because most services refuse Americans because of complex regulations.

-So, we now delve into detail about Simplewealth.
+So, we now delve into the details of Simplewealth.

 Investing strategy